zebrunner/reporting/docs/integrations.md

 </p>

 #### Jira
 Jira integration allows to track known issues status for failed test cases.
 When you assign known issue to contstantly failing test cases you may specify appropriate Jira ticket.
-In Jira integrationg is inabled, Zafira will check current ticket status and track failure as known issus if ticket opened and as unknown if it is closed, so you will never loose regression bugs.
+If Jira integration is enabled, Zafira will check current ticket status and track failure as known issue if ticket opened and as unknown if it is closed, so you will never lose regression bugs.

 * Paste Jira URL, username and password to Zafira
 * List set of statuses that indicates that ticket is closed